ApacheChief/ApacheChief.github.io/_posts/2026-02-01-applied-data-science-project.md

 Mobile apps are critical customer touchpoints for sportswear brands in the 21st century.
 A poor app experience leads to low ratings, negative reviews, reduced engagement, and ultimately diminished user retention and brand loyalty.

 User reviews often contain rich but unstructured text.
-Manual analysis is time‑consuming, and without systematic processing, valuable customer insights risk being underutilized or ignored.
+Manual analysis is time‑consuming, and without systematic processing, valuable customer insights risk being underutilised or ignored.

 Hence, a data‑driven approach is needed to understand users’ concerns and satisfaction drivers.
 The business goal is to **enhance user experience and engagement for the mobile applications of the four brands** by leveraging insights derived from reviews.